 The early settler towns in Australia and New Zealand were by no mea solidly prosperous.
 Visitors were often surprised at the extent of pove - poor immigrants were needed to provide labour for the commerce the city, to work on its docks and for cartage.
-Large numbers of people set out an existence living in ponels, unlined rented catalogs. contain powery refrictor to tasker of a strong indistration are in ones entere twoms, and the associated in terminent natured work, allowers sweer relatively power pask, and their plos were insecure.
-Going 'en the enag', in search of resinent balow, was a district reclonial seperation, and sween yet littless and old age.
-"The social problems of the colonial towns how be heavily on women and children, especially when hosbands left their families to seek work elsewhere.
-Prostitution and children unming mark were often indications of such family deplacation. the neless of the plost were rich slags protrily.
-In New Zealine, the first legislation such persons of relianance of li446, but its inadequate provisions forced people to look to farmilies and chartrick an apport.
-General cost cell lively minimal ansistance came from the chartricke also broards established under the Hospitals and Chartricke Add Act of 1885.
-For the next fifty years these boards, which included representatives of furnitudes. were the periodical source of apport for the poor.
-Add the contribution of the poor.
-Add the poor.
-Ad to put them on the right tracks, but this was not a major priority.
+Large numbers of people set out an existence living in ponels, unlined rented catalogs. contain powery refrictor to tasker of a strong indistration are in ones entere towns, and the associated in terminent natured work, allowers sovere relatively poorly pask, and their jobs were insecure.
+Going 'en the one; in search of resinent balow, was a district rochoral seperation, made worse job search of resinent balow, was a district rochoral seperation, and sevene in littless and old age.
+The social problems of the colonial towns how he heavily on women and children, especially when hosbands left their families to seek work elsewhere.
+Prostitution and children unming most were often indications of such family deplacation. the neless of the plost were rich slags protrily.
+In New Zealine, the first legislation such persons of relianance of li446, but its inadequate provisions forced people to look to farmilies and chartrick or apport.
+Genetic to still very initiated assistance came from the chartricke also broards established under the floraginals and Chartricke Add Act of 1885.
+For the next fifty years these boards, which included representatives of furnitudes. were the principal assivered or apport for the poor.
+Add control for the protring of the poor.
+Add control for the protring of the poor.
+Add control for the poor.
+Add c to put them on the right tracks, but this was not a major priority.
 The problems of the urban poor concerned chenches for its onto the the hallenge of the hashblokes.
 In mineteenth-century New Zealind Home mission Tocused on attempts to reach the people in out-of-the-way rural places.
 In Australia, the towns were larger and had more agencies, including the Melbourne City Mission, founded in 1854, the Anglican Home Mission They need as been socialism and examinis, mental shores, sowed phinosphe, compositive religious.
-We send adminish that high ballow and processing religious.
-We send adminish that high ballow and process and process and process and process.
-If the serame was exemitating he drow processing religious and his language pease analy, cheen add interest his vision.
-Characteristic was a being one.
-At the four-rent natureary of the healthcall cytophasis be commented that religious was being the process and the religious and his language pease analy, cheen after the vision of Cartestanty was a being one.
-At the four-rent natureary of the healthcall cytophasis becomes that a religious to represent the religious and processing of the cold or with half as how a possible of the cold or with half as how a possible of the cold or with half as how a possible or with his cold or him and with the cold of the col when the control of t AROY I Jusque Carlos in 1929.
+We sound allowers, need phinosphe, compositive religious.
+We sound allowers that they had now your separation religious.
+We sound allowers that they had now your separation of the composition of the co when the control of t ARON I Jusque Carlos in 1929.